-- holding its first Annual General Meeting (AGM) within eighteen months of incorporation and AGMs thereafter at intervals of not more than fifteen months (this may be dispensed with by LTDs and single member DACs) - an annual return must be filed with the CRO together with the relevant accounts, made up to a date not more than nine months earlier than the date of the annual return, the first Annual Return Date (ARD) is six months after the date of incorporation and each subsequent ARD is the anniversary of the first ARD - presenting the company's accounts to the members of the company for consideration at the AGM

-2 European Economic Area, the member states of the EU plus Norway, Liechtenstein and Iceland.
-The requirement to file and/or audit accounts are relaxed for smaller companies.
+- holding its first Annual General Meeting (AGM) within eighteen months of incorporation and AGMs thereafter at intervals of not more than fifteen months (this may be dispensed with by LTDs and single member DACs) - an annual return must be filed with the CRO together with the relevant accounts, made up to a date not more than nine months earlier than the date of the annual return, the first Annual Return Date (ARD) is six months after the date of incorporation and each subsequent ARD is the anniversary of the first ARD - presenting the company's accounts to the members of the company for consideration at the AGM The requirement to file and/or audit accounts are relaxed for smaller companies.
 Companies are required to keep proper books of account.